gvanem/Dump1090/README.md

 This *Mode S* decoder is based on the original *Dump1090* by **Salvatore Sanfilippo** which is **[here](https://github.com/antirez/dump1090.git)**.<br>
 Most of the text below is written by him.
-I've mostly fixed the MarkDown and added some more references and screen-shots.
+In this `README.md` file, I've mostly fixed the MarkDown and added some more references and screen-shots.
+But in the source-code I've done a lot of changes.

 **ADS-B** basics:
  * A YouTube **[video](https://www.youtube.com/watch?v=BDLFHdq540g&ab_channel=AP47TV)**